ROCm/rocprofiler-systems/docs/index.rst

 ROCm Systems Profiler documentation
 ***********************

-ROCm Systems Profiler is designed for the high-level profiling and comprehensive tracing of applications running on the CPU or the CPU and GPU.
+ROCm Systems Profiler, formerly known as "Omnitrace", is designed for the high-level profiling and comprehensive tracing of applications running on the CPU or the CPU and GPU.
 It supports dynamic binary instrumentation, call-stack sampling, and various other features for determining which function and line number are currently executing.
 To learn more, see :doc:`what-is-rocprof-sys`